mike-ward/mike-ward.github.io/vscoloroutput.md

 **BuildText**.

 From here, Visual Studio does the heavy lifting of mapping the classification to a color.
-Colors are stored in a separate file (`%AppData%/VSColorOutput/vscoloroutput.json`).
+Settings are stored in a separate file (`%AppData%/VSColorOutput/vscoloroutput.json`).

 Usage